-Redirects are how you move a URL without losing its rankings — but done wrong, they leak the link equity you spent years building.
+Redirects for SEO are how you move a URL without losing its rankings, but done wrong, they leak the link equity you spent years building.
 Chains, loops, wrong status codes, and redirects to dead pages all cost you.
 Here's how to get them right.

 Redirects accumulate.
 Every site migration, URL rename, and HTTPS move adds rules, and over time they tangle into chains and loops that quietly drain authority and crawl budget.

 A redirect is a promise: this URL now lives somewhere else.
-Search engines honour that promise and transfer ranking signals — but only if the redirect is clean, permanent where it should be, and lands on a live page.
-The two explainers below cover the two things that matter most: avoiding chains and loops, and choosing 301 vs 302 correctly.
+Search engines honour that promise and transfer the old page's ranking signals to the new one, but only if the redirect is clean, permanent where it should be, and lands on a live page.
+Redirects are how you move or restructure URLs without losing years of accumulated authority, which makes them one of the highest-stakes parts of technical SEO.
+A botched redirect during a migration can erase rankings that took years to earn.

 The redirect mistakes that cost the most ranking authority.